Predictions of a simple parametric model of hierarchical black hole mergers: Evolving the BBH population

 There are two possibilities for second generation mergers: 1g+2g or 2g+2g binaries that are formed according to the pairing probability function.
-The properties and retention probabilities of the resulting mergers are computed as described above, with further details in Appendix \ref{sec:step-appen}.
-The retained remnants form the third generation (3g) progenitor population.
+The properties and retention probabilities of the resulting mergers are computed as described above, with further details in the Sec.~\ref{sec:step-appen} of Supplemental Material.
+The retained remnants form the third generation (3g) progenitor BH population.
 From there, the third generation of binaries is paired via three possible combinations: 1g+3g, 2g+3g, and 3g+3g.
 The subpopulation that is retained after these 3g binaries merge forms the 4g progenitor BH population.
+The Sec.~\ref{sec:step-appen} of Supplemental Material describes the steps of the forward evolution in an algorithmic way.
 In principle, this process goes on until there are no more BHs left in the cluster and/or inefficiency in pairing halts the process.
 Considering the limited number of high-mass BHs in the current LVK observational sample, we stop our iteration when 4g progenitor BHs are formed.

-We consider six models with $\alpha=2.3$, $\beta=(1.08,0,1)$, and spins following a uniform or Beta distribution.
-For each parameter choice we evolve the corresponding population, tracking the properties of every possible merger generation.
-We also forward evolve the GWTC-3 population according to our model (taking the GWTC-3 binaries as our 1g+1g binaries).
-Appendix \ref{sec:step-appen} describes the steps of the forward evolution in an algorithmic way.
+Our forward-evolution model of the BBH population closely follows \cite{Gerosa:2017kvu, Gerosa:2019zmo, Gerosa:2021hsc, Doctor:2019ruh, Gupta:2019nwj}.